patrickbucher/learning-rust/diary.md

 [clap](https://docs.rs/clap/latest/clap/) library to parse command line arguments.
 I'll improve and extend the tool in the future, but it's a good start.

+In the afternoon, I read the first half of chapter 5 on structs.

 # Day 4 (2024-03-28)